 Step 1: Focusing the Mission Before Dropping the First Pixel

-Before you start any design work, you need to understand the website's real purpose.
-What do you want it to achieve?
-Are you trying to attract new customers, show off a portfolio, sell products, or build brand awareness?
-Who is your target audience, and what do they care about?
+Before any design work, get clear on the website’s purpose.
+What should it achieve: bring in customers, showcase a portfolio, sell products, or build awareness?
+Who is the audience, and what do they care about?

 Step 2: Creating a Detailed Comprehensive Roadmap